 Most importantly, you learn how to deal with it.

-Once you fight a man who is trained to hurt you, the rest of your fears seem small in the comparison.
 I once heard this phenomenon referred to as “drowning out the noise”.

 A fighter is always scared before a fight and for good reason.
 A person is trying to hurt you.
 He has a good chance of doing it.
 If he succeeds, it will be in front of everyone.